 The Friends of Art Prize for Excellence in Studio Art honors a graduating studio art major who has demonstrated not only exceptional skill, but a remarkable creative vision.

-The Camilla Chandler Frost Prize in Environmental Studies
+Camilla Chandler Frost Prize for Research in Environmental Studies

 Given in honor of Camilla Chandler Frost, Class of 1947, whose generous gift contributed to the establishment of the interdepartmental major in environmental studies and the Frost Chair of Environmental Studies.
 This prize is awarded to a student who makes exceptional contributions to research in the field of environmental studies.